john-light/validity-rollups/validity_rollups_on_bitcoin.md

 Due to many of bitcoin's current limitations (e.g. limited scripting capabilities) and qualities (e.g. transparent transaction amounts) the efforts to reduce the traceability and improve the privacy of bitcoin transactions are always an uphill battle.
 Examples of such protocols built for bitcoin include Cahoots, CoinJoin, CoinSwap, PayJoin, TumbleBit, stealth addresses, and variations or spinoffs thereof.

 Perhaps the most important weakness of bitcoin that makes privacy difficult is also seen as one of bitcoin's biggest strengths: the transparent nature of transaction amounts i.e. bitcoin's public auditability.
 Because bitcoin transaction amounts are transparent and publicly visible on the blockchain, they can be used to correlate senders and recipients and distinguish recipient addresses from change addresses and self-sends.[114, 115] Bitcoin privacy protocols try to fight these heuristics by mixing coins with one or more other users and by creating equal-amount outputs to increase the anonymity set of each transaction.
 But if any participant in the mix does something to de-anonymize themselves, they are removed from the anonymity set (sometimes without other mix participants even knowing).
-Eventually, an anonymity set can be whittled down to being no larger than a single-output transaction.
-This gradual degradation of mix anonymity sets makes bitcoin privacy inherently fragile, requiring constant costs (incurred as mining fees) to maintain anonymity set sizes via re-mixing.
+Eventually, an anonymity set can be whittled down to being no larger than a single-output transaction.[116]
+This gradual degradation of mix anonymity sets makes bitcoin privacy inherently fragile, requiring constant costs (incurred as mining fees) to maintain anonymity set sizes via re-mixing or other "post-mix" privacy techniques.

 The cost of maintaining anonymity set sizes, plus the requirement to wait for a sufficient number of users to mix equal-amount outputs to gain a sufficiently large anonymity set, can make bitcoin privacy techniques impractical for point of sale transactions or transactions of low value.
 There is justification for hoping that offchain protocols such as Lightning can offer improvemnts: because Lightning transactions are offchain, the details of transactions are only known to each node along a payment channel path, and in some cases only part of the details of the transaction are known to each node along the path.
 Atomic multipath routing could add even more ambiguity into Lightning payments, since routing nodes would not know whether they are routing the full payment or only part of the payment.
 However the privacy enabled here is probabilistic at best, and difficult to quantify for both senders and recipients: it could be the case that their counterparties along the path know either very little or everything about their payments.
 That's not to mention the privacy issues associated with balance probing and channel open/close transactions.[116]
 In its current form, Lightning is best considered to be a fast and high-throughput payments solution, not a privacy solution.